OctopusDeploy/blog/blog/2023-05/alternative-kubernetes-dashboards/index.md

 KOV is a read only dashboard, so you can’t manage a cluster with it or set alerts.

-However, I used KOV as a way of demonstrating how a Kubernetes cluster works as pods and nodes are added and removed, with people saying that this particular visualization was the first time they understood what Kubernetes was.
+However, I used KOV to demonstrate how a Kubernetes cluster works as pods and nodes are added and removed, with people saying that this particular visualization was the first time they understood what Kubernetes was.

 KOV provides a collection of YAML files that can be deployed as a group to an existing cluster, making installation easy: